sanjar91/INSuRE-notSURE/README.md

 |-------------------|------------|------------|-------------|
 |Identified measurements are not effective (32) | 8 | 4 | One risk that affects us is that the metrics that we identify for measuring the effectiveness of a cybersecurity program could be ineffective. |
 |Identified measurements are too effective (18) | 9 | 2 | One risk that could arise is that the current measurements for effectiveness are very effective leaving our work to be in vain. |

+*This is Lisa's risk log-- please add to it
+The methodology cannot be applied to all systems in the domain The metrics cannot be standardized across all domains

 ## Project Methodology
 >Methodology is extremely important for conducting a successful project.
 While I am always a fan of "winging it" when it comes to day-to-day life - winging it is not an option for being successful on a team.
 Hence, in this class you will be required to develop a technical plan (AKA Methodology) to succeed.
 Your methodology should be grounded in scientific method and best practice.
 It should be based on the literature in the area you are working on and should use well-tested methods when possible.